advantech-EdgeAI/.github/profile/README.md

 Advantech is a global leader in IPC solutions, spanning from servers to edge devices.
 As we step into the exciting world of AI, we are focused on making edge computing smarter and bridging the gap between humans and machines.
 At the heart of this mission is the Advantech Solution Pilot.

-Advantech Solution Pilot is a suite of production-ready software services designed to supercharge our MIC-AI series.
+Advantech Solution Pilot is a suite of software services designed to supercharge our MIC-AI series.
 It takes NVIDIA's powerful AI software and toolkits as a foundation and enhances them with Advantech’s unique add-on features to make them easier to set up and deploy.

 ![image](https://github.com/user-attachments/assets/6b600216-7ef6-468c-9379-e8dc0aa943dc)